 - Very rare infection

-At Shroff Eye Centre, advanced imaging and experienced surgeons minimise these risks.
+At Shroff Eye Centre, advanced imaging and experienced surgeons minimize these risks.

 Why Choose Shroff Eye Centre for ICL?